Our battle to fight climate change drives industries to create better, more efficient and entirely new ways to utilise bio-based raw materials.

 Lignocellulosic fractions offer excellent potential to create materials superior to their fossil counterparts.
 Our focus is to find truly novel and unique bio-based materials of the future.

-Bio-based materials offer new solutions in electronics, including harvesting, converting and storing energy applications.
+Bio-based materials offer new solutions in electronics, such as energy harvesting, converting and storing applications.
 For example, biochars could be used to replace rare metals in solar cells.